rahul-verma/joyofpython/JoPT-2Day-Live/workbook/Section1.md

 Python provides 2 types of sequential containers.

-First one is a `list` which is a variable size container, without you worrying about the size.
+First one is a `list` which is a variable size container i.e. you can add any number of elements based on need.
 ```python
 >>>l = [1, 2, 3]
 ```